mirror/dd-wrt/src/router/krb5/doc/admin/install_kdc.rst

 Each KDC needs a ``host`` key in the Kerberos database.
-These keys are used for mutual authentication when propagating the database dump file from the master KDC to the secondary KDC servers.
+These keys are used for mutual authentication when propagating the database dump file from the primary KDC to the secondary KDC servers.

-On the master KDC, connect to administrative interface and create the host principal for each of the KDCs' ``host`` services.
-For example, if the master KDC were called ``kerberos.mit.edu``, and you had a replica KDC named ``kerberos-1.mit.edu``, you would type the following::
+On the primary KDC, connect to administrative interface and create the host principal for each of the KDCs' ``host`` services.
+For example, if the primary KDC were called ``kerberos.mit.edu``, and you had a replica KDC named ``kerberos-1.mit.edu``, you would type the following::

     shell% kadmin
     kadmin: addprinc -randkey host/kerberos.mit.edu
-    NOTICE: no policy specified for "host/kerberos.mit.edu@ATHENA.MIT.EDU"; assigning "default" Principal "host/kerberos.mit.edu@ATHENA.MIT.EDU" created.
+    No policy specified for "host/kerberos.mit.edu@ATHENA.MIT.EDU"; assigning "default" Principal "host/kerberos.mit.edu@ATHENA.MIT.EDU" created.

     kadmin: addprinc -randkey host/kerberos-1.mit.edu
-    NOTICE: no policy specified for "host/kerberos-1.mit.edu@ATHENA.MIT.EDU"; assigning "default" Principal "host/kerberos-1.mit.edu@ATHENA.MIT.EDU" created.
+    No policy specified for "host/kerberos-1.mit.edu@ATHENA.MIT.EDU"; assigning "default" Principal "host/kerberos-1.mit.edu@ATHENA.MIT.EDU" created.

-It is not strictly necessary to have the master KDC server in the Kerberos database, but it can be handy if you want to be able to swap the master KDC with one of the replicas.
+It is not strictly necessary to have the primary KDC server in the Kerberos database, but it can be handy if you want to be able to swap the primary KDC with one of the replicas.

 Next, extract ``host`` random keys for all participating KDCs and store them in each host's default keytab file.
 Ideally, you should